 The emails are a big part of the on-boarding flow for the Ned application.
 It is the primary mode of communication between the Ned Team and the Ned users.
 I decided to take the opportunity to expand the Ned brand beyond what was present in the application.
 I introduced a brighter, friendlier colors partnering them with a set of patterns and illustrations with the intention of giving Ned a positive and energetic identity.

 The Ned information Card is the first point of contact between Ned and all potential users.
-Ned is introduced to the user through their urologist via the information card.
-The card’s purpose is to give the user more context about Ned and what the on-boarding process would look like; especially since Ned’s target demo is older men, who may not be the most tech savy, I wanted to make sure that they were fully informed about the next step they needed to take in order to successfully use Ned.
+Partnered urologists give their patients the information card that introduces them to Ned.
+The card’s purpose is to give the user more context about Ned and what the on-boarding process would look like.